 Use of commercial arbitration and recent trends

-In Turkey, arbitration traditionally evolved as a dispute resolution mechanism, which was used more frequently in large commercial disputes rather where a foreign party is involved and mostly when a legal counsel is involved in the preparation of the principal contract between the parties.
+In Turkey, arbitration traditionally evolved as a dispute resolution mechanism, which was used more frequently in large commercial disputes where a foreign party is involved and mostly when a legal counsel is involved in the preparation of the principal contract between the parties.
 For all other matters, particularly concerning disputes of smaller value, Turkish parties tended to grant jurisdiction to the Turkish courts.
-However, state courts started to lose their functionality, especially after 2015 with the restructuring and replacement of judges, and the concurrent promotion of ISTAC.
-This paved the way for commercial disputes of smaller value to be referred to arbitration.

-2. What legislation applies to arbitration?
-To what extent has your jurisdiction adopted the UNCITRAL Model Law on International Commercial Arbitration 1985 (either with or without the amendments adopted in 2006) (UNCITRAL Model Law)?
+- What legislation applies to arbitration?
+To what extent has your jurisdiction adopted the UNCITRAL Model Law on International Commercial Arbitration 1985 (UNCITRAL Model Law)?

 Both laws are essentially based on the UNCITRAL Model Law.
 Where the provisions of the International Arbitration Code differ from the UNCITRAL Model Law, Swiss international arbitration law has been used.